 Public Discussion.

 Discussion of Opposition or Neutrality.
-Persons in opposition of or neutral on the petition shall have a total of ten (10) minutes to present evidence, comments, and questions relevant to the matter being considered.
+Persons in opposition of or neutral on the petition shall each be granted two (2) minutes to present evidence, comments, and questions relevant to the matter being considered.
+The President or presiding member may choose to limit the total time of those in opposition or neutral on the petition.

 Closing Remarks by Petitioner.
 The petitioner shall have a total of five (5) minutes for closing remarks as well as responding to the presentation of evidence, comments, and questions by persons in opposition.

 Discussion of MPC.
-The President shall close the public discussion portion of the hearing and call for questions and comments from members of the MPC.
+The President shall close the public discussion portion of the hearing and call for questions and comments from members of the MPC and McCordsville staff members.
+The President or presiding member may ask follow-up questions of the public and/or petitioner at their discretion.

 Call for Vote.